paullewis-borman/govuk-reactjs-dynamic-form-demo/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thanks to all those that implemented the govuk-reactjs repo, what a fantastic resource
-* Inspiration
+* Inspiration from Peter Thompson
-* etc